dereckmezquita/cs-Cpp/README.md

 That is just the pure for loop.
 Doesn't look so intimidating does it?
 We will go over it more in detail later.
 But it's telling the computer do what's inside these brackets n times.

-Let's you wanted to write assembly; baisically you would write a document and somewhere you'd tell it to JUMP back and repeat that code exactly with a new value for the iterator.
+Let's you wanted to write assembly; basically you would write a document and somewhere you'd tell it to JUMP back and repeat that code exactly with a new value for the iterator.

 Why don't we write a loop, compile it and then try to take a look at what the assembly code looks like?